-We estimate that the net proceeds from the sale of 2,400,000 shares of our common stock in this offering will be approximately \$10.9 million, or approximately \$12.6 million if the underwriter exercises in full its option to purchase additional shares of common stock, based on a public offering price of \$5.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the public sale of 2,222,222 shares of our common stock in this offering will be approximately \$9.1 million, or approximately \$10.5 million if the underwriters exercise in full their option to purchase additional shares of common stock, based on the public offering price of \$4.50 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-As of March 31, 2016, we had cash, cash equivalents and marketable securities of \$23.0 million.
-We intend to use the net proceeds from this offering, together with such existing cash resources, for the continued development of NS2 and our other product candidates, including a planned Phase II/III clinical trial of NS2 in allergic conjunctivitis and noninfectious anterior uveitis, one or more Phase II clinical trials in other ocular indications, a Phase II clinical trial of systemic NS2 in Sjögren-Larsson Syndrome and SSADH Deficiency and other general corporate purposes, debt maintenance and working capital.
+As of September 30, 2016, we had cash, cash equivalents and marketable securities of \$28.9 million.
+We intend to use the net proceeds from this offering, together with such existing cash resources, for the continued development of ADX-102 and our other product candidates, including a planned Phase 3 clinical trial of topical ocular ADX-102 in noninfectious anterior uveitis, a Phase 2b clinical trial of topical ocular ADX-102 in allergic conjunctivitis, a Phase 2a clinical trial of topical ocular ADX-102 and topical ocular ADX-103 in dry eye syndrome, a Phase 3 clinical trial of topical dermatologic ADX-102 in Sjögren-Larsson Syndrome, a Phase 1 clinical trial of systemically administered ADX-102 or ADX-104, Phase 2a clinical trials of ADX-102 or ADX-104 in Sjögren-Larsson Syndrome and SSADH Deficiency, and other general corporate purposes, debt maintenance and working capital.
 This expected use of net proceeds from this offering represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 We may also use a portion of the net proceeds to acquire or invest in businesses, products or technologies that we believe are complementary to our own, although we are not currently planning or negotiating any such transactions.
 We have not yet determined the amount of net proceeds to be used specifically for any of the foregoing purposes.
 Accordingly, our management will have significant discretion and flexibility in applying the net proceeds from the sale of these securities.
 Pending any use, as described above, we intend to invest the net proceeds in high-quality, short-term, interest-bearing securities.